haziqwahab/haziqwahab.github.io/sample_page3.md

 - **Nicaragua** stands out with a **massive loan total** of nearly **$85 billion**.
 - There’s a **big gap between top and low borrowers**, reflecting **varying development needs** across countries.

+### Dataset Details

+For this project, I used a dataset sourced from the World Bank, specifically focusing on the IDA's credits and grants as of November 2022.
+This data provided a clear snapshot of the borrowing landscape across various countries.
+It was crucial to ensure that the data was both comprehensive and representative of the trends I wanted to explore.

+The origin of the data can be found [here](https://financesone.worldbank.org/ida-statement-of-credits-grants-and-guarantees-historical-data/DS00976).

+### Analysis Process

+I began my analysis by cleaning the data to ensure accuracy, then moved on to querying it using SQL.
+This involved looking for patterns in loan amounts, repayment rates, and transaction counts.
+I was surprised by how active some countries were with their loans—over 1 million transactions indicated a strong commitment to development.
+When I examined Nicaragua, I nearly fell off my chair at the total loan amount!
+This led me to ponder whether there should be limits on how much a country can borrow.

+###Visual and Insights